CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/reading-data/ExecuteStoredProcedure.md

     var sqlInOutParam = intInput.ToSqlParameter("@TestOutputValue").AsInputOutput();
     var cmd = CreateStoredProcedureCommand("CA_Blocks_SQLServerDataAccessUnitTests_SQLServer_InputOutput").WithParameter(sqlInOutParam);
     ExecuteNonQuery(cmd);
-    return = sqlInOutParam.ToValue<int>();
+    return sqlInOutParam.ToValue<int>();
+}
 ```
 The result value will be 246.

 ### Return Value
 Return values can be used within stored procedures to provide the stored procedure execution status to the calling program.
-THe Return value is always and integer.
+The return value is always an integer.
 You can create your own meaning around the return values.
 By default, the successful execution of a stored procedure will return 0.

 Example